containers/ai-lab-recipes/README.md

 # Locallm

-This repo contains artifacts that can be used to build and run LLM (Large Language Model) services locally on your Mac using podman.
+This repo contains recipes for building and running containerized AI and LLM Applications locally with podman.

-These containerized LLM services can be used to help developers quickly prototype new LLM based applications, without the need for relying on any other externally hosted services.
-Since they are already containerized, it also helps developers move from their prototype to production quicker.
+These containerized AI recipes can be used to help developers quickly prototype new AI and LLM based applications, without the need for relying on any other externally hosted services.
+Since they are already containerized, it also helps developers move quickly from prototype to production.

-## Current Locallm Services:
+## Current Recipes:

 * [Model Service](#model-service)
 * [Chatbot](#chatbot)